dest-3/dest-3.github.io/_posts/2021-08-04-Circumventing-Artificats-InMemory-Shellcode-Injection.md

 ---
 Room for Improvement
 ---
-* system proxy awareness - To ensure the client can route outwards
+* system proxy awareness - To ensure the client can route outwards if a system proxy is present
 * encrypted shellcode support - Another layer of evasion